Silberengel/Nostrbots/README.md

 ### Publication Index (30040)

-Creates a table of contents for organized content:
+Creates a table of contents for organized content with support for all addressable event kinds:

 ```yaml
 event_kind: 30040